Allendale, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 33.47 mi of roadways, of which 24.99 mi were maintained by the municipality, 8.10 mi by Bergen County and 0.38 mi by the New Jersey Department of Transportation.

 A small section of Route 17 passes through the far eastern edge of Allendale.
 The main roads in Allendale are Franklin Turnpike, Allendale Avenue, Brookside Avenue, and Crescent Avenue.

-Interstate 287 is accessible in Franklin Lakes and the neighboring town of Mahwah.
+Interstate 287 is accessible in Franklin Lakes and the neighboring township of Mahwah.

 Public transportation

 The Allendale New Jersey Transit Station is served by both Main Line and Bergen County Line trains.

 NJ Transit provides train service at the Allendale station located at Allendale Avenue, Myrtle Avenue and Park Avenue.
 There are two ticket vending machines and a shelter at the southbound platform, with an underpass to transfer between the northbound and southbound platforms.
 The station provides service on both Main Line and Bergen County Line trains.
-The lines offer service to Hoboken Terminal, with transfers available at Secaucus Junction to Penn Station in Midtown Manhattan and to most of New Jersey Transit's other train lines.
+The lines offer service to Hoboken Terminal, with transfers available at Secaucus Junction to New York Penn Station in Midtown Manhattan and to most of New Jersey Transit's other train lines.

 Coach USA / Short Line offers bus service between Allendale and the Port Authority Bus Terminal in Midtown Manhattan.

 There is no NJ Transit bus service in Allendale.